Biden seeks to keep China in focus by welcoming ASEAN leaders

 There has also been some frustration that ASEAN leaders will get little personal time with Biden, with no bilateral meetings announced.

-Kao Kim Hourn said Cambodia, which has close economic ties to China, would not "choose sides" between Washington and Beijing although U.S. investment in his country was growing.
+The adviser, Kao Kim Hourn, said Cambodia, which has close economic ties to China, would not "choose sides" between Washington and Beijing although U.S. investment in his country was growing.
 ASEAN, likewise, worked with both under its principle of "inclusiveness," he said.

 Analysts say that even though ASEAN countries share U.S. concerns about China, they remain cautious about siding more firmly with Washington, given their predominant economic ties with Beijing and limited U.S. economic incentives.